This programme is ideal for aspiring medical students looking to improve their CV and deepen their understanding of medicine.

 Sunday

-On Sunday, your group will head back out into Chitwan National Park with a thrilling jeep safari around the park followed by bird watching.
+On Sunday, your group will head back out into Chitwan National Park with a thrilling jeep safari around the park, followed by bird watching.
 You can expect to see a variety of habitats and species during this experience.
 From rhinos and leopards to crocodiles and sloth bears, there is plenty to spot on this safari!

 Days 9-13

 It’s been an insightful and rewarding few weeks in Chitwan.
-As you realise your medical placement is coming to an end, you reflect on what you have learned and the impact you have left on the community.
+As you realise your medical placement is coming to an end, you reflect on what you have learned and the impact you have had on the community.
 On the final night, the staff put on a farewell barbeque to celebrate your hard work and thank you for your efforts.
 This is a great way to round off the trip and make some final memories.

 Day 14

-You pack your bags and head to the airport ready for your flight home.
+You pack your bags and head to the airport, ready for your flight home.

 It’s always sad to say goodbye, but you are always welcome back anytime.
 We can’t wait to see what amazing things you do with the lessons you have learned during this trip.
 We wish you the best of luck in your future!

-Which Curriculum Subjects do you cater for?
+Which Curriculum Subjects do we cater for?

 Medicine

-Learn directly from experienced doctors and other medical professionals, as you shadow them throughout their day-to-day patient rounds.
+Learn directly from experienced doctors and other medical professionals as you shadow them throughout their day-to-day patient rounds.
 Ask questions and observe their process from diagnosis to treatment.
 Take part in workshops to learn more about areas including:

 > Physiotherapy